agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 2. can you give me examples of work I would be doing and you are doing?

+### indrew notes (2nd indrew)
+bram, amsterm 13 years, GDD 2 years, analytics, DS, tim, analytics engineering about...

+Tim, 1.5 GDD, oracle, sales and public sector,

+what is analytics engineer? current roles hot, clients struggling, using data effectively, strural data vailability, which data is available, literater enough!

+DD, in democratization, briding gap between data engineer and DA, all customers are , propels an duses , making data available, teaching (dashboaring), get data platform, usable, transform, serve, modern data stack, injestion, transformin, serve, DBT (data build tool), Software engeineering platgorm, git , clear ...

+CICD pipeline, model centric DS data centric DS, high quality data.

+role?

+Why should we hire you...

+what projects, e-commerce, hr analytics, I am open

+65 people...  finding sales building

+are you somone taking charge..
+ASML

+can you help with ASML...

+DS, Aanalytics translators... data science space leadership or engineer

+What 6 analytics engineeris, learn from you?

+ETL,

+key Data Democratization:

+Big Data expo

+1. what do you like and dislike?
+Why did you choose GDD?

+GDD, like, wehre I started this meeting with, overwhelmed, humbling, work for the biggest customers in the

+dislike sometimes, cocky, trust us...

+bram --> best grow in every area,

+small company not knownin the management areas, well known, complicated,,, political side

+next steps... give feedback and give the loop, talk to Juan... technical conversaition, assesment, lastly with CEO,

+What skills will I learn

+They are focussed on things like engineering, what is redshift etc...

+1. can you give me examples of work I would be doing and you are doing?

+some of colleargues in the team, green field solution, making dat available, propse, modern data platform, first use cases possible. customer facing, or client...
+Data engineer (sets up the platform)... terrraform, injection tool , transform tool , self service tool... ( customer facing, propels clients

+tech stack...  pairs...

+1. aalytics engneer ,people DA side, DS side engineering part of it.. self sufficient, create usecases, da

+democratizing the , easier ...
+AI and BI

+analytics similar, DS modeling, ML engineer (productionsing), analytics translator, close to the business and IT.

+### Actual Questions

+1. Introduction

+2. role?

+current roles hot, clients struggling, using data effectively, strural data vailability, which data is available, literater enough!

+DD, in democratization, briding gap between data engineer and DA, all customers are , propels an duses , making data available, teaching (dashboaring), get data platform, usable, transform, serve, modern data stack, injestion, transformin, serve, DBT (data build tool), Software engeineering platgorm, git , clear ...

+1. Why should we hire you?

+2. What projects do you want to work on?

+3. What type of person are you? do you actively participate in getting new roles or just sit back.

+4. What will other analytics engineers learn from you.

+5. What are your strong points (hardworking and persevere)

+6. Who do you ask for help? if you need

+### rejection feedback

 ## ING
 ### **Questions to corporation template**